Queensland Tennis Centre: Construction

-It was designed by internationally recognised stadium designers HOK Sport Venue Event and The Mirvac Group's in-house architectural practice, HPA Pty Ltd and constructed by Mirvac as part of the Tennyson Riverside development.
+The venue was designed by the stadium designers HOK Sport Venue Event and The Mirvac Group's in-house architectural practice, HPA Pty Ltd. It was constructed by Mirvac as part of the Tennyson Riverside development.

 The main court was designed to incorporate a PTFE glass fibre fabric roof.
 This tensile membrane structure allows diffused light through into the arena reducing the need for artificial lighting.
 The light weight of the fabric also reduced the amount of steel required and saved on building costs.
 Brisbane-based company MakMax Australia (Taiyo Membrane Corporation) supplied and installed this roof along with other smaller outdoor structures at this venue.

-It has twenty-three International Tennis Federation standard tennis courts, including the centre court and two showcase courts, representing all playing surfaces (hardcourt, clay and grass).
+It has 23 International Tennis Federation standard tennis courts, including the centre court and two showcase courts, representing all playing surfaces (hardcourt, clay and grass).

-The centre court Pat Rafter Arena, named in honour of the Australian tennis player Patrick Rafter, has a seating capacity of 5,500 (with an extra temporary seating of 1,500 bringing total capacity to 7,000).
+The centre court, the "Pat Rafter Arena", is named in honour of the Australian tennis player Patrick Rafter.
+It has a seating capacity of 5,500 and can be expanded with extra temporary seating of 1,500 (bringing total capacity to 7,000).